JackJPowell/ucapi-framework/README.md

 ## How It Works

-You inherit from base classes and implement a few required methods:
+You inherit from base classes and override only what you need:

-**Driver** - Map between device states and entity states.
-Create entity instances.
+**Driver** - Usually works with defaults!
+Override only if you need custom state mapping or conditional entity creation.

 **Device** - Implement your connection pattern (verify, poll, handle messages, etc.).